-- You should not use antacids unless you have talked with your doctor.
+- Do not use antacids unless you have talked with your doctor.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have other medical conditions.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have any medical conditions.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Constipation, loss of appetite, nausea, or vomiting